JLanzuisi/Jack-SB/chapters/ch7.md

 over, swimming backwards toward the raft, imagining being far away.
-The water caressed and soothed me, not caring if I was male or female, not noticing that my breasts were growing---changing me into someone I didn't want to become, that my body was curving, that I never wore makeup, that my hair was short, that I was the only girl in sixth grade without pierced ears; that deep down inside I wanted to be a boy.
+The water caressed and soothed me, not caring if I was male or female, not noticing that my breasts were growing---changing me into someone I didn't want to become---that my body was curving, that I never wore makeup, that my hair was short, that I was the only girl in sixth grade without pierced ears; that deep down inside I wanted to be a boy.